- 5 February 2019

 HEALTHCARE AND AI IN KOREA

-The Korean government has decided to finance up to $33 million the development of a medical AI system “Dr. Answer” in the course of the next three years.
+The Korean government has decided to finance up to $33 million in the development of a medical AI system “Dr. Answer” in the course of the next three years.
 This software will target eight pathological fields: breast cancer, colorectal cancer, prostate cancer, cerebrovascular disease, heart disease, epilepsy, dementia, and pediatric rare refractory genetic disease.
 Coordinated by Seoul’s Asan Medical Center, this system will involve 25 Hospitals and 19 AI software developers.
 The ultimate goal of this project is to help physicians in establishing the best treatments based on personalized medicine.
-In December 2018, the Korean government went one step further and announced that AI-based new drug development and healthcare innovation would be regarded as national tasks for the Fourth Industrial Revolution.
+In December 2018, the Korean government went one step further.
+It announced that AI-based new drug development and healthcare innovation would be regarded as national tasks for the Fourth Industrial Revolution.

 In August 2018, The Korean Ministry of Food and Drug Safety also announced the approval of two AI systems: Lunit’s Insight and JLK Inspection’s JB-01K.
-JLK Inspection offers a universal AI assisted image analysis software with the potential to be used in more than 30 medical conditions.
-This AIHuB can analyze images from different sources: MRI, CT, X-ray and mammography imagery.
+JLK Inspection offers a universal AI-assisted image analysis software with the potential to be used in more than 30 medical conditions.
+This AIHuB can analyze images from different sources: MRI, CT, X-ray, and mammography imagery.
 JLK raised more than $17 million and is, like many other AI Korean startups, planning for an IPO on the KOSDAQ in the second half of 2019.

 HEALTHCARE AND AI IN JAPAN

 After a slow start when compared to China and the US, Japan is now fully realizing the potential of AI.
-In March 2017, the “Artificial Intelligence Technology Strategy” was published insisting on the importance of Healthcare.
+In March 2017, the “Artificial Intelligence Technology Strategy” was published, insisting on the importance of Healthcare.
 One year later, in June 2018, AI was included in Japans’ Integrated Innovation Strategy.
 Supported by the Government, numerous startups are now on the move.
 Multiple collaborations between the major technology players and universities are being established.
-Regarding Healthcare, the development of AI is directly linked to the shortage of doctors and the increase in the number of patients suffering from chronic conditions mostly due to the aging population problem.
+Regarding Healthcare, the development of AI is directly linked to the shortage of doctors and the increase in the number of patients suffering from chronic conditions, mostly due to the aging population problem.

 Lots of Startups and more mature companies are now engaged in Telemedicine and AI in Healthcare in Japan.
-NEC the Tech Giant is partnering with Japan National Cancer Center on using an AI online analysis of polyps during a colonoscopy.
+NEC, the Tech Giant, is partnering with Japan National Cancer Center on using an AI online analysis of polyps during a colonoscopy.
 In an Open-Innovation approach, Olympus, Fujifilm, and Cyberdine have recently invested more than $27m in the Tokyo-based medical imaging analysis startup LPixel.

 For patients who have dementia, Exawizards has developed a new approach based on analyzing unstructured nursing data.
-Videos of the interactions between the caregivers and the patients are recorded and analyzed using AI specific algorithms to improve how the caregivers will interact with the patients.
+Videos of the interactions between the caregivers and the patients are recorded and analyzed using AI-specific algorithms to improve how the caregivers will interact with the patients.
 By improving the patient/nurse relationship, Exawizards hopes to reduce nursing care costs by as much as 20%.

-In order to ease the registration process, the Government decided in 2018 to set new rules to govern how AI could be used in medical equipment.
+To ease the registration process, the Government decided in 2018 to set new rules to govern how AI could be used in medical equipment.
 Clear guidelines should also be established by the Ministry of Health on how to evaluate the efficacy of AI in Healthcare related products.

 All of the components for success are now present.
 Academic research quality is high.
-Government is paving the regulatory pathway and offering incentives.
-Big Tech players have the financial resources to invest heavily in their future and Startups are being incorporated and financed.
+The government is paving the regulatory pathway and offering incentives.
+Big Tech players have the financial resources to invest heavily in their future, and Startups are being incorporated and financed.
 AI startups are part of the investment strategy of Realtech Fund, one of the major Venture Capital Fund in Japan.
 No doubt that in the coming years, interesting outcomes will emerge from Japan in Healthcare AI startups and collaborative projects.

 HEALTHCARE AND AI IN CHINA

 Seeing a doctor is difficult in China.
-Patients have to queue for long hours, and those living in the suburbs often choose to travel to big cities hospitals which are considered of higher standards.
-In China, there is a significant resource gap between urban and rural area.
+Patients have to queue for long hours, and those living in the suburbs often choose to travel to big cities hospitals that are considered of higher standards.
+In China, there is a significant resource gap between urban and rural areas.
 Technology is increasingly being used to bridge the gap between urban health centers and remote parts of the country with limited access to doctors.

 Venture Capital money is flowing freely in China.
 In 2017, Chinese AI startups raised $5 billion in VC backing overtaking their US counterparts by more than $600m.
-China is going fast as exemplified the more than 131 AI Healthcare companies presented by the Beijing Consulting company Yiou Intelligence.
+China is going fast as exemplified by the more than 131 AI Healthcare companies presented by the Beijing Consulting company Yiou Intelligence.

 IBM researchers estimate that medical images make up more than 90% of all existing medical data available today.
 In China, being a radiologist is tough.
-In average, each doctor will have to read at least 20,000 images per day.
+On average, each doctor will have to read at least 20,000 images per day.
 This is 2 to 3 times more than the average workload of a US-based radiologist.
 This might explain that most of the Startups in China focus on medical imaging systems., VoxelCloud is on a winning track and is the perfect example of the collaboration between China and Silicon Valley.
-Initially founded in Los Angeles in 2016 VoxelCloud has now offices in Shanghai and Suzhou offers solutions to analyze coronary arteries, lungs, and the retina.
+Initially founded in Los Angeles in 2016, VoxelCloud has now offices in Shanghai, and Suzhou offers solutions to analyze coronary arteries, lungs, and the retina.
 They obtained FDA and CE approval for clinical use.
 They submitted CFDA applications.
 In two years, they received more than $78m.
 Tencent, the owner of WeChat, being part of the latest $50m December 2018 round.

 Founded in late 2015 and located in Shenzhen, iCarbonX already went through two rounds of funding totaling more than $200 million.
 As one of the founders of the biggest Genomics company, BGI, Jun Wang was no beginner to biotechnology.
-With a first round of $154m and a valuation of $1 billion, iCarbonX became an instant unicorn.
-By aggregating aggregate health data from a multitude of sources, from medical records to IoTs the ultimate goal of iCarbonX is to unlock the doors of personalized medicine fully.
+With the first round of $154m and a valuation of $1 billion, iCarbonX became an instant unicorn.
+By aggregating aggregate health data from a multitude of sources, from medical records to IoTs, the ultimate goal of iCarbonX is to unlock the doors of personalized medicine fully.

 When compared to other sciences, Artificial Intelligence is still in its infancy.
 50% of the patents were published in the last five years.
 AI is a science that is still trying to find itself.
 According to a recent article from the MIT Technology Review, some research fields that are currently very popular, such as Deep learning, might disappear in the coming years.
-Another ethical and legal question that will arise as one point will be to clearly define who will be responsible in case of AI misdiagnoses.
+Another ethical and legal question that will arise as one point will be to clearly define who will be responsible in the case of AI misdiagnoses.
 The last country that has also realized the potential of AI in healthcare to address the resources gaps they are facing in India.
 No doubt that in the coming years, India will be the country where the potential of AI in Healthcare could induce the most significant changes in the health of the population.